jefflgaol/Video-To-Image/README.md

 # Video-To-Image
-This is a tool to save images from certain video using OpenCV.
+This is a tool to save images from certain video using OpenCV with adjustable frame interval.

 ## How To Use
 You can use the code like this: